 Difficulties with Hoarding

 In dhana bhava, Professor Shani's sense of social duty and safety for survival acquires Zukra-like Acquisitive characteristics; yet the approach to accumulation and storage is fundamentally stubborn, persistent, conservative and slow.

 Karaka agents of bhava-2 such as bankers, knowledge-providers, and the family history may be intractable or unsupportive. the native works very hard to acquire knowledge of history and languages, sensual luxuries such as fine foods and wines, wealth in coin, and collections of beautiful objects.

 Repetition and Diligence in Matters of Acquisition

-Wealth acquisition does succeed in Time, with many delays, because Shukra's dhana bhava is a hospitable territory for Shani.
+Wealth acquisition does succeed in Time, with many delays, because Zukra's dhana bhava is a hospitable territory for Shani.
 However there are numerous setbacks to be expected and matters of the two houses ruled by Shani must be repeated many times before the material results can be obtained.

 Shani's workload of financial wealth -building often involves managing collections, studying historical traditions, and extremely conservative financial behaviors.

 The scale of worrisome duties may be small or large.